- The Legal 500, Media, Technology and Telecoms: Cyber Law (including data privacy and data protection) (2018 – 2021)

 - Obtained dismissal of putative class action alleging violations of California’s Karnette Rental-Purchase Act and Unfair Competition Law Act brought against Resident Home, a company that owns and operates several direct-to-consumer brands in the home furnishings space, including Nectar and DreamCloud.
 The plaintiffs’ petition for appeal was denied by the First District Court of Appeal.

 - Obtained dismissal of consumer class action claim brought against business alleging violation of California’s anti-spam law.

-- Obtained rare dismissal at the pleading stage of putative class action brought against mobile application developer alleging violation of the Telephone Consumer Protection Act.
+- Obtained dismissal at the pleading stage of putative class action brought against mobile application developer alleging violation of the Telephone Consumer Protection Act.

 Privacy and E-Commerce Regulatory